libplctag/libplctag.NET/DEVELOPERS.md

 These workflows delegate the actual automation logic to the [`_build`](../build) [NUKE](https://nuke.build/) project.

+## Testing libplctag.NativeImport

+libplctag.NativeImport uses features of Nuget and MSBuild to distribute the libplctag core binaries.
+What actually needs to be tested is that logic, which xUnit and other unit-testing frameworks are not well equipped to do.
+The build project, however, is capable - and does this by creating orchestrating a package creation, and using it in the restore process for those test suites.

+Different versions of .NET use packages differently (see [PackageReference vs packags.config](https://learn.microsoft.com/en-us/nuget/consume-packages/migrate-packages-config-to-package-reference)), so there are different test projects for each variation.

-### How to release Nuget packages
+## How to release Nuget packages

 1. Update the version number in the csproj files of the libplctag or libplctag.NativeImport projects.
 2. Trigger the "Build and publish libplctag.NET nuget package" workflow.
 4. Create a GitHub "Release" with details of the new release.

-## How to update the core binaries libplctag.NativeImport
+## How to update the libplctag core binaries

 When a new version of libplctag core is released, the library binaries need to be updated in libplctag.NativeImport.
 The build script can be used to copy these libraries in the project without error.